Michael-Kernel/Unreal-Engine-SDK-Dump/Destroy_All_Humans/readme.md

-Destroy all humans sdk dump.
+Destroy all humans SDK dump.